ga-wdi-boston/project-planning-wireframes/README.md

 - None

 ## Objectives
-- Draw simple wireframes to mock up a front-end page.
+- Draw simple wireframes to mock up a web page.

 ## Sketching and Wireframing
 ### What is a wireframe?